 Changepoints are time instants or samples in which the statistical properties (i.e. statistical distribution) of a (time) series abruptly change.
 In this study, we detected and combined the individual changepoints per cow per day in two time series of (x,y,z)-coordinate positioning data.
 Intuitively, one could argue to mainly rely on the position in the vertical (z) direction (height), as a cow that lies down is expected to remain in a lower and more stable position compared to when she is not lying down.
 However, the (z)-position was found (unpublished data exploration step) to be the most unreliable and noisy (range, variability,...) of all three coordinates.
 Its inaccuracy was variable in time and space, and depended on e.g., the position in the barn, the behaviour and speed of the animals, the collar attachment, the calibration settings and individual interactions between tags.
 Similarly, relying on detection of a relatively stable position in the (x,y)-direction (which is unmistakably true during lying bouts) is imprecise and insufficient for lying behaviour detection as well, as cow activity varies over the day, and oftentimes animals stand still for a longer period of time apart from their lying bouts, for example when grooming other animals, feeding, drinking or ruminating.
 These periods of 'standing' inactivity might additionally depend on accessibility lying places, hierarchy, climate of the barn, etc. In this study, we chose to work on a combination of two position-derived time series.
-The first is the (z )-coordinate (height) of the animals, as this is the most straightforward one.
+The first is the (z )-coordinate (height) of the animals, as this is the most straightforward one and because the distributions differ during lying and non-lying behaviour, despite the noise in the data (see also Figure A 3 in the appendix).
 The second time series is the `centre distance' (CD), i.e. the position relative to the centre of the barn.
 The main advantages of using CD and not the raw (x,y)-position is that it summarizes position and movement of the animals in a single signal, is less dependent on the actual direction of movement, and has a lower variability and range.
 Should a cow move in a perfect circle around the centre of the barn, however, CD remains constant (as is the case when a cow stands still or lies down).
 We assumed that this would be extremely rare, and when it would happen for a short period of time, this would not impair the analysis because movement as such causes the signal to be more variable, which also changes the statistical properties of the time series.
 Before the segmentation, the CD and (z ) time series were normalized with a min-max standardization per cow over the entire dataset as follows:

 xi,norm=xi-min⁡(x)maxx-min⁡(x)